-Yes, interested groups (such as environmental or consumer protection groups) may bring collections for the purpose of preserving public interest.
+Yes, an interested group (such as environmental, consumer protection groups, shareholder protection association) may bring collective actions for the purpose of preserving the public interest.

 2.2 Who is permitted to bring such claims e.g. public authorities, state-appointed ombudsmen or consumer associations?
 Must the organisation be approved by the state?